-All recipes assume that you have uploaded your files into a Galaxy instance with a deepTools installation, e.g., deepTools Galaxy
+All protocols assume that you have uploaded your files into a Galaxy instance with a deepTools installation, e.g., deepTools Galaxy.
+If you need help to get started with Galaxy in general, e.g. to upload your data, see Using deepTools within Galaxy and Data import into Galaxy.

-If you would like to try out the protocols with sample data, go to deepTools Galaxy -> "Shared Data" -> "Data Libraries" -> "deepTools Test Files".
+Tip: If you would like to try out the protocols with sample data, go to deepTools Galaxy -> "Shared Data" -> "Data Libraries" -> "deepTools Test Files".
 Simply select BED/BAM/bigWig files and click, "to History".
-You can also download the test datasets by clicking "Download" at the top.
+You can also download the test data sets to your computer by clicking "Download" at the top.